RebeccaVandeWater/RebeccaVandeWater/README.md

 ⬦ Developed applications using partner coding, inquiry, and strategic teamwork.

-⬦ Graduated from Boise State University with a 3.71 GPA and a Bachelor of the Arts in Elementary Education, with an emphasis in Middle School Mathematics.
+⬦ Graduated from Boise State University with a Bachelor of the Arts in Elementary Education, with an emphasis in Middle School Mathematics.

 ⬦ Achieved the Dean's List with High Honors at Boise State University.

-⬦ Graduated from The College of Western Idaho with a 3.78 GPA and an Associate of the Arts in Elementary Education.
+⬦ Graduated from The College of Western Idaho with an Associate of the Arts in Elementary Education.

 📝 𝙈𝙮 𝙄𝙣𝙩𝙚𝙧𝙚𝙨𝙩𝙨